CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricPortOperation.md

 ```

 ### -AdminAction
 An operation that has to be perfomed on the switch or IOM port.
-Default value is None which means there will be no implicit port operation triggered.\n* `None` - No admin triggered action.\n* `ResetServerPortConfiguration` - Admin triggered operation to reset the server port to its original configuration.
+Default value is None which means there will be no implicit port operation triggered.\n* `None` - No admin triggered action.\n* `ResetServerPortConfiguration` - Admin triggered operation to reset the server port to its original configuration.\n* `SetUserLabel` - Admin triggered operation to set the user label on the port.

 ```yaml
 Type: FabricPortOperation.AdminActionEnum